Kolaru/GoodStartAtPythonForScientists/structure.md

 1. The two ways of plotting
    1. Pyplot
    2. Figure and axes with `plt.subplots`
-2. `plt.show` and common problems with interactive python
-3. Customize your plots
+2. Customize your plots
    1. Keyword arguments
    2. Figures and axes through `ax.update`
-   3. Global parameter with `matplotlib.rc`
-4. `fig.savefig`
+3. `fig.savefig`

 ### Exercise

+## Classes
+### Theory - Demo

+1. Classes are structure
+   1. With data
+   2. With methods (that can refer to itself)
+   3. With a state
+2. Extensive use of classes (Object Oriented Programming) is a controversial subject
+   1. Classes can be handy
+   2. Classes can be avoided

 ## Scipy: add some science - Demo

 1. Passing a function to a function
 2. Pay attention to return types

 ### Exercise